j-v/j-v.github.com/_posts/portfolio/2015-09-28-facebulge.md

   teaser: facebulge/facebulge-queen-teaser-400x400.PNG
 ---

 [FaceBulge](http://facebulge.jonvolkmar.com) is a hack created by Jon Volkmar, José Tomás Albornoz, Daniel Snider, and Tina Yang.
 Submit an image containing one or more faces, and FaceBulge will use our special algorithm make them bulge!
-[Try it for yourself](http://facebulge.jonvolkmar.com).
 It may not work as expected on mobile platforms.

 ![A bulged Steve Ballmer](/images/facebulge/facebulge-ballmer.gif)